populationtwo/camden-theme-documentation/docs/customization/post-format.md

 # Post Format
-A theme may not support every format on the list; in such a case, it is good form to make this known to users.
-In short, with a theme that supports Post Formats, a blogger can change how a post looks by choosing a Post Format.
+Camden theme supports [Post Formats](https://codex.wordpress.org/Post_Formats ":target=_blank"), user can change how a post looks by choosing a Post Format.

-Note that while actual post content won’t change, the theme can display a post differently based on the format chosen.
-How posts are displayed is entirely up to the theme, but here are some general guidelines on typical uses for the different Post Formats.
+The theme will display a post differently based on the format chosen.

 ## Supported Formats

-#### Standard

 #### Aside
 Typically styled without a title.
 Similar to a Facebook note update.

+// tweak styling. remove title

 #### Image
 A single image.
 The first `<img />` tag in the post could be considered the image.
 Alternatively, if the post consists only of a URL, that will be the image URL and the title of the post (post_title) will be the title attribute for the image.